brinktrade/brink-sdk/README.md

 /**
  * signer: an ethers.js signer.
 Signed messages returned are valid only for the Brink account owned by this signer
- * network: name of a supported Brink network (i.e. `goerli`, `mainnet`).
-Signed messages returned are valid only for
+ * network: name of a supported Brink network (default `mainnet`).
+Signed messages returned are valid only for this network
- * this network
+ * verifiers: array of custom verifier definitions
  **
-const accountSigner = brink.accountSigner(signer, network)
+const accountSigner = brink.accountSigner(signer, { network, verifiers })
 ```

 ### accountAddress()